UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ### Overview of the creation process for public Azure and Azure Stack Hub SPN

-The following steps outline the process for the [Azure and Azure Stack Hub Hub SPN creation code](#Azure-and-Azure-Stack-SPN-creation-code).
+The following steps outline the process for the [Azure and Azure Stack Hub SPN creation code](###azure-and-azure-stack-hub-spn-creation-code).

 1. Declare your variables accordingly.